-One in three women says pay gap is "out of their hands"
+One in three women says pay gap is

 The vast majority of female workers say they are paid less than male colleagues but over a third of them can't see an end to the gender pay gap.